Type species: Cardiopharynx schoutedeni Poll, 1942

 - Koblmüller, Stephan & W. Salzburger, C. Sturmbauer.
 2004.
 "Evolutionary relationships in the sand-dwelling cichlid lineage of Lake Tanganyika suggest multiple colonization of rocky habitats and convergent origin of bipartental mouthbrooding".
 Journal of Molecular Evolution.
 58(1):79-96.
 DOI: 10.1007/s00239-003-2527-1 (crc01117) (abstract)

 - Maréchal, Chantal & Max Poll.
 1991.
 "Neolamprologus".
 Check-list of the freshwater fishes of Africa (CLOFFA).
 4:274-294 (crc01132)

 - Poll, Max.
 1986.
 "Classification des Cichlidae du lac Tanganika.
 Tribus, genres et especes".
 Academie Royale de Belgique, Mémoires de la Classe des Sciences.
 Collection in 8 - 2ème série:45(2):1-163 (crc00033)

 - Sturmbauer, Christian & Axel Meyer.
 1993.
 "Mitochondrial phylogeny of the endemic mouthbrooding lineages of cichlid fishes from Lake Tanganyika in Eastern Africa".
 Molecular Biology and Evolution.
 10(4):751-768 (crc01138) (abstract)

 © Copyright 2005 Thomas Andersen, all rights reserved

 Andersen, Thomas.
-(October 25, 2005).
+(Oct 25, 2005).
 "Synopsis of Cardiopharynx Poll, 1942".
-The Cichlid Room Companion.
+Cichlid Room Companion.
 Retrieved on Dec 01, 2023, from: https://cichlidae.com/section.php?id=88.